-- 5.5 Parking in Musselburgh town centre is an issue for many people.
-Improved access to parking and more parking generally in the town centre would encourage people to use the High Street more.
-Encouragement to walking and cycling might reduce traffic levels in the town centre.
-Public opinion remains against charging for town centre parking which can deter people from using the centre. - 5.6 An analysis of parking within Musselburgh identified that on street parking in the town centre worked generally well, although there were some issues of long stay parking even where 90 minute restrictions were in place.
+- 5.5 Parking was an issue for many of the respondents to the town centre survey.
+Some 47% stated that improved access to parking and more parking in the town centre would encourage people to use the High Street more.
+Many respondents also objected to the introduction of pay parking by the owners of the town centre car park on Kilwinning Place, which is privately owned. - 5.6 An analysis of parking within Musselburgh identified that on street parking in the town centre worked generally well, although there were some issues of long stay parking even where 90 minute restrictions were in place.
 Where time restrictions were in place there was evidence of displacement to nearby side streets that had no restriction.
 Off-street car parks seemed to be poorly managed with poor turnover of spaces along with a lack of awareness and usage.
 Poor directional signage meant that people unfamiliar with the area were unlikely to make use of off-street car parks.
-Temporary parking restrictions on race days worked well and caused few problems to the local area.13 - 5.7 The importance of parking availability was highlighted by the public.
-The implication is that if parking is not available people may not stop to use town centre services.
-The main town centre car parks are at Gracefield off North High Street, Kilwinning Place, Mall Avenue and Shorthope
+Temporary parking restrictions on race days worked well and caused few problems to the local area.13 - 5.7 The importance of parking availability is highlighted by the respondents to the town centre survey.
+The implication is that if parking is not available people may not stop to use town centre services. town centre car parks are at Gracefield off North High Street, Kilwinning Place, Mall Avenue and Shorthope Street, in addition to the on street parking.
+On street parking is time limited but most off street car parks are currently freely available with unlimited stay.
+To encourage greater availability of parking, town centre spaces and those at the Shorthope Street car park and the southern part of the Gracefield car park should be better managed with time restrictions put in place to increase parking turnover and reduce all day parking.
+People who currently leave a car in a town centre car park all day should be encouraged to use alternative parking, for example, at the Wallyford park and ride (337 spaces) where there is a regular bus service to the town centre and beyond.
+Parking infringement needs to be enforced to achieve this; this is a matter for East Lothian Council to address (except at the privately owned Kilwinning Place car park).